 Although there is ½ teaspoon already in the sauce, kala namak loses its potency as it cooks.
 I like to add a couple of dashes of it on top, right before serving.

 You can find kala namak in South Asian grocery stores, as well as online retailers like Amazon (affiliate link).
 It’s a great addition to your spice rack because it lends that classic eggy taste to vegan egg recipes.
 AND it’s also used in several Indian dishes like chutneys and spicy pickles.
-More ideas for black salt here.
+More ideas for how to use it can be found here black salt here.

 If you don’t have kala namak (Indian black salt), use kosher salt or sea salt instead.
 Your tofu scramble will lack that characteristic eggy flavor though.

 If it’s the weekend, PLEASE make these Vegan Breakfast Burritos.
 These burritos combine the eggy tofu scramble with vegan queso sauce, pico de gallo, crispy roasted potatoes, and creamy avocado to yield a legit fire brunch that will please everyone.